owntone/owntone-server/README_RADIO_STREAMS.md

 }
 ```

-In this case, you would need to tell forked-daapd to look for "eventDuration"
+In this case, you would need to tell the server to look for "eventDuration"
 and "eventImageUrl" (or just "duration" and "url").
 You can do that like this:

 ```